ManchalaGovardhan/Tour_de_France_Analysis/README.md

         Includes flat, hilly, and mountain stages

         It is widely considered the most challenging and iconic event in professional cycling.
+        📌 Overview

+The Tour de France is the world’s most prestigious professional cycling race, held annually and spanning approximately three weeks with 21 stages across flat, hilly, and mountainous terrains.
+This project analyzes historical race data to generate insights into rider performance, stage outcomes, and long-term trends.

+❗ Problem Statement
+⚙️ Project Workflow (End-to-End System)
+Analyzing large-scale sports data to extract meaningful insights is challenging due to data inconsistencies, multiple data sources, and the need for real-time updates.
+This project aims to build a scalable analytics system that enables efficient data processing, validation, and real-time visualization of Tour de France data.

+⚙️ Project Workflow (End-to-End System)

+This project is designed as a complete data pipeline with real-time analytics:

+User interacts via Streamlit App
+Data is fetched from and inserted into a relational database Data cleaning is automatically applied using Python Cleaned data is used for:
+Real-time insights in Streamlit
+Interactive dashboards in Power BI
+SQL queries validate and ensure data accuracy

 ⚙️ How the Project Works (End-to-End Flow)